Social Security Disability Lawyers for Mental Health Patients in North Carolina

 An experienced North Carolina Social Security Disability lawyer who understands the SSD benefits claims system will know how to document and demonstrate one’s mental health and present it to an administrative law judge so that you get the benefits you need to survive.

-Our Raleigh Mental Illness Lawyers Are Ready To Help
+Our Raleigh Mental Health Disability Lawyer Are Ready to Help

 We can help to collect the evidence you need to prove your case.

-The Social Security Disability lawyers at Hardison & Cochran understand that you’re relying on Social Security Disability benefits to pay for living expenses and other costs during this stressful time in your life.
+The disability lawyers for mental illness at Hardison & Cochran understand that you’re relying on Social Security Disability benefits to pay for living expenses and other costs during this stressful time in your life.
 We’re committed to fighting for you so that you can get the SSD benefits you are entitled to receive.